Mr-Destructive/mr-destructive.github.io/content/tils/2024-01-01-go-test-output-json.md

 ---
 templateKey: til
-title: "Golang: Test Output JSON"
-description: "Obtain JSON output of test results in Golang"
+description: Obtain JSON output of test results in Golang
 status: published-til
 slug: golang-test-output-json
-tags: ["go",]
+title: 'Golang: Test Output JSON'
-date: 2024-01-01 21:30:00
+date: 2024-01-01T21:30:00.000Z
+tags:
+  - go
 ---

 I just discovered that we can generate a JSON output of test results in Golang.
 I found this [here](https://youtu.be/cf72gMBrsI0?t=80).